WebAssembly/component-model/design/mvp/CanonicalABI.md

 the supertask has already been notified that the subtask has returned or if the subtask is already in a waitable set.

-A race condition handled by the above code is that it's possible for a subtask to have already resolved (by calling `task.return` or `task.cancel`) and updated the `state` stored in the `Subtask` (such that `Subtask.resolved()` is `True`) but this fact has not yet been *delivered* to the supertask by the supertask calling `get_pending_event` on the `Subtask` in its table.
-This distinction is captured by `Subtask.resolved` vs. `Subtask.resolve_delivered`.
+A race condition handled by the first `if not subtask.resolved()` test is that it's possible for a subtask to have already resolved and updated the `state` stored in the `Subtask` (such that `Subtask.resolved()` is true) but this fact has not yet been *delivered* to the caller.
+This distinction is captured by `Subtask.resolved` vs. `Subtask.resolve_delivered` with only the *latter* trapping on entry to `subtask.cancel`.

+Otherwise, if the subtask is *not* already resolved, the subtask's `OnCancel` callback is called to officially request cancellation.
+If the callee is another component, `OnCancel` is implemented by `Task.request_cancellation` which, as defined above, will immediately resolve a task that is blocked waiting to enter due to backpressure.
+Otherwise, the second `if not subtask.resolved()` handles the general case where core wasm code needs to run in the callee to receive and explicitly resolve the task (by calling `task.cancel` or `task.return`).

+If `subtask.cancel` is called synchronously, the call blocks until the subtask resolves.
+If `subtask.cancel` is called asynchronously, rather than *blocking*, `Thread.yield_` is called to allow the host to nondeterministically schedule whatever thread it heuristically chooses in the hopes that a subtask thread will get to execute and quickly resolve the subtask, allowing `subtask.cancel` to complete eagerly.
+Otherwise, `subtask.cancel` returns `BLOCKED` (`-1`) and the caller must wait for a `SUBTASK` event using a waitable set.

-Another race condition guarded by the above code is that during the `on_cancel` and `wait_until` calls, arbitrary code may run which can reenter the caller's component instance.
+Lastly, a subtle race condition guarded by the above code is that during the calls to `on_cancel`, `yield_` and `wait_until`, arbitrary code may run which can reenter the caller's component instance.
 By setting `has_sync_waiter` to true for the duration of these calls, `subtask.cancel` prevents other threads in the same component instance from "stealing" an event or otherwise invalidating the conditions guarded at the beginning of `subtask.cancel`.

 ### 🔀 `canon subtask.drop`